 Meals on Wheels, Senior Centers, Congregate Meal Sites

-The Nutrition Program for the Elderly provides elderly persons with nutritious meals at home through the meals-on-wheels program, at senior centers, or in other congregate settings.
-Persons 60 years of age and their spouses and disabled individuals living in elderly housing where group meals are served, as well as disabled individuals who live with elderly participants and accompany them to meals, are eligible.
+The Nutrition Program for the Elderly provides seniors with nutritious meals at home through the meals-on-wheels program, at senior centers, or in other congregate settings.
+Persons 60 years of age and their spouses, and disabled individuals living in elderly housing where group meals are served, as well as disabled individuals who live with elderly participants and accompany them to meals, are eligible.

 MOC Elder Services